rjml1128/RecordFlow/memory-bank/projectbrief.md

 - Local changes are tracked and "staged"
 - Users can commit changes locally
 - Push commits to cloud when online
-- Pull remote changes when needed
+- Pull remote changes automatically when logging in on another device
 - Conflict resolution UI for merge conflicts

 #### Automatic Synchronization